• Skip to primary navigation

 4. Turkeys

-Apart from celebrating Thanksgiving with the turkey on the table, turkeys can help you make profit on meat and eggs.
+Apart from celebrating Thanksgiving with the turkey on the table, turkeys can help you make a profit from meat and eggs.

-Though turkeys cannot lay as much as chickens and ducks, you can expect 80-100 per year throughout the summer.
+Though turkeys cannot lay as many eggs as chickens and ducks, you can expect 80-100 per year throughout the summer.

-They can also feed on stink bugs, spiders, and ticks, making natural pest controllers.
+They can also feed on stink bugs, spiders, and ticks, making them natural pest controllers.

 turkeys